querycert/qcert/README.md

  {"pid":4,"name":"Jill Does","age":32,"company":102}]
 ```

+Alternatively the Makefile provided inside the
-Alternatively the makefile can compile and run a given test for you:
+[`./samples`](./samples) directory can compile and run a given test
+for you:

 ```
 make run_js_test1